dotnet-presentations/aspnetcore-for-beginners/Tutorial/3-Update Pages/update-VSMac.md

 ![](images/using_annotations_VSMac.png)

-* Right click on the remaining red line > Quick Fix... on the [Column] attribute and select using `System.ComponentModel.DataAnnotations.Schema;`
+* Right click on the remaining red line > `Quick Actions and Refactorings...` on the [Column] attribute and select using `System.ComponentModel.DataAnnotations.Schema;`
-* Run the application with Run > Start without Debugging and see the changes.
+* Run the application with Debug > Start without Debugging
+* Naviget to `https://localhost:{port}/Movies/Create` and notice the changes.

 ![](images/NewPage.PNG)